 Icon Name Descriptions Notes Q Zoom Tool When activated (ON), cursor operation is in the zoom to selection mode.
 Left-click and drag to lower right to zoom to selection.
-Default setting is OFF. • Zoom In Zoom in to 2x of original (magnitude of +1) Alternatively, left-click mouse and drag to upper left to zoom in.
+Default setting is OFF.
+Q Rubber Band Select When activated (ON), selects a rectangular area in the canvas.
+Click in the canvas view and drag the mouse to the lower right to delineate a rectangular area.
+Release the mouse and all design objects inside the delineated area are selected. • Zoom In Zoom in to 2x of original (magnitude of +1) Alternatively, left-click mouse and drag to upper left to zoom in.
 Q Zoom Out Zoom out to one-half of original (magnitude of -1) Alternatively, left-click mouse and drag to upper right to zoom out.
-Zoom To Fit Zoom to fit the size of canvas Alternatively, left-click mouse and drag to lower left to zoom to fit. + Push Into Module With a module selected, click this icon to go down the design hierarchy one level at a time Disabled if the current selected module is the lowest level in the hierarchy t Pop Out of Module With a module selected, click this icon to go up the design hierarchy one level at a time.
-Disabled if current module is the top level in the hierarchy
+Zoom To Fit Zoom to fit the size of canvas Alternatively, left-click mouse and drag to lower left to zoom to fit. + Push Into Module With a module selected, click this icon to go down the design hierarchy one level at a time Disabled if the current selected module is the lowest level in the hierarchy